Cara Buono

+Cara Buono (born March 1, 1971) is an American actress.
+She started her career in the late 1980s and early 1990s, gaining recognition for her film debut in Gladiator (1992).
+She received a nomination for the Daytime Emmy Award for Outstanding Performer in Children's Programming for a 1991 episode of CBS Schoolbreak Special, and later appeared in multiple episodes of the Law & Order franchise (1996–2024).
+She earned a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her role as Dr. Faye Miller in the AMC period drama series Mad Men (2010), and earned greater recognition later in her career for her role as Karen Wheeler in the Netflix science fiction horror series Stranger Things (2016–present).

+On film, Buono has appeared in a number of projects since her 1992 debut, with her most notable credits including Hulk (2003), in which she portrayed Edith Banner, Let Me In (2010), A Good Marriage (2014), Paper Towns (2015), All Saints (2017), Monsters and Men (2018), and She Came from the Woods (2022).

 Early life and education

-Buono was born and raised in the Bronx in a blue-collar family of Italian descent.
+Buono was born and raised in the Bronx, a borough of New York City, in a blue-collar family of Italian descent.
 She has two brothers and a sister.

-Buono attended Fiorello H. LaGuardia High School and graduated from Columbia University where she was a double major in English and political science.
-She earned her degree in three years.
+She attended Fiorello H. LaGuardia High School and graduated from Columbia University with a double major in English and political science, which she completed in three years.
 She made her acting debut in Harvey Fierstein's play Spookhouse at the age of 12.

 Career

 Buono continued stage work both on Broadway and Off Broadway, and started her film career opposite Ethan Hawke and Jeremy Irons in Waterland (1992).
 Much of her work has been in indie films such as Chutney Popcorn (1999), Happy Accidents (2000), Next Stop Wonderland (1998) and Two Ninas (1999), which she co-produced.
-In 1999, she played a small role as a young Gerry Cummins in the TV movie, Deep in My Heart (1999).
+In 1999, she had a small role as a young Gerry Cummins in the TV movie, Deep in My Heart (1999).

-She starred in the final season of the NBC drama Third Watch (1999) as paramedic Grace Foster, and Ang Lee's adaptation of Marvel Comics' Hulk in 2003 as the mother of the title character's alter ego, Bruce Banner.
+She starred in the final season of the NBC drama Third Watch (1999) as paramedic Grace Foster, and Ang Lee's feature film of Marvel Comics' Hulk in 2003 as the mother of the title character's alter ego, Bruce Banner.

 She also appeared as Kelli, the wife of Christopher Moltisanti (Michael Imperioli), in the two-part final season of the HBO drama series The Sopranos, which aired in 2006 and 2007.
-Additionally, she appeared as Dr. Faye Miller in the fourth season of the AMC drama series Mad Men, for which she received an Emmy nomination for Outstanding Guest Actress in a Drama Series in 2011.
+She appeared as Dr. Faye Miller in the fourth season of the AMC drama series Mad Men, for which she received an Emmy nomination for Outstanding Guest Actress in a Drama Series in 2011.